OpenMarshal/npm-WebDAV-Server/README.md

 server.start(() => console.log('READY'));
 ```

-With a user manager :
+With a user manager, privilege manager and serialization (save/load the state of the server) :

 ```javascript
 // TypeScript